- Installing Linux Step by Step

 Compressing Archives

-TAR files can also be compressed using the gzip and bzip command to shrink down the backups to the smallest file size.
+TAR files can also be compressed using the gzip and bzip commands to shrink down the backups to the smallest file size.
 This is great for transmitting online or fitting more data onto backup devices.

 Using gzip to Compress the Archive